SomeGenericWolf/Rainbow-Six-Renown-Generator/README.md

 # About Rainbow Six Renown Generator:
-This is an image recognition based program, it finds paterns in the screen and performs actions on them, used to generate the in-game currency by playing countless Terrorist Hunt matches by itself.
+This is an image recognition based program, it finds patterns in the screen and performs actions on them, used to generate the in-game currency by playing countless Terrorist Hunt matches by itself.

 # Usage:
 - No need to install.
 It's a portable program.
 Just download whole project and extract.